 (c) all other expenditure lawfully incurred by the Council in the performance of its functions.

+[Section 24 amended by No. 77 of 2006 s.
+17.]

 25. Borrowing from Treasury

 The Council may borrow from the Treasurer such amounts as the Treasurer approves on such terms and conditions relating to repayment and payment of interest as the Treasurer imposes.